The Four Bullies

 • “Hate”-based bullying is motivated by differences in race, ethnicity, sexual orientation, etc. Although this kind of bullying receives a disproportionate amount of press coverage, it is empirically much less common than either boy-on-boy bullying or girl-on-girl bullying.

 • Sexual harassment is fundamentally different from the three other categories because the origins and motivations are so different.
 Sexual harassment often begins when a student’s romantic or sexual advances toward another student are rebuffed or mocked.
 To understand sexual harassment in schools today, one must begin with the fact that girls and boys today often don’t really understand the rules of good behavior; or they may know the rules but they have no interest in following those rules.
-Many students are immersed in popular culture, the culture of Eminem, Justin Bieber, Lady Gaga and Rihanna.
-The Eminem subculture is different from the Justin Bieber subculture, which is different from the Akon subculture; but all those subcultures actively encourage boys to be arrogant and disrespectful.
-The Lady Gaga subculture is different from the Rihanna subculture which is different from the Nicki Minaj subculture; but all those subcultures actively promote the idea that modest girls are uncool, that chastity is uncool, that a girl has to be a skank, or at least sexually adventurous, to be cool.
-See my essay on this topic for Psychology Today, online at www.psychologytoday.com/node/121388.
+Many students are immersed in popular culture, the culture of Drake, Bruno Mars, Cardi B, and SZA, a culture that actively encourages boys to be arrogant and disrespectful, a culture that actively promotes the idea that modest girls are uncool, that chastity is uncool, that a girl has to be a skank, or at least sexually adventurous, to be cool.

 Next we consider who is the bully and who is the victim in each of these kinds of bullying.
 In boy-on-boy bullying, the bully and the victim usually come from different social groups.
 The boy bully is usually, though not always, bigger and physically stronger than his victim.
 The victim is often a “gender-atypical” boy.
 These gender-atypical boys share a number of characteristics which distinguish them from ‘mainstream’ boys (for the relevant scholarly citations, please see Why Gender Matters, chapter 9):